 What we mean by ‘ethical’ jewellery

-- Precious metals: All of our rings are made with recycled precious metals.
-The recycled metal we use in making rings & ingots for ‘The Promised Ring’ are sourced only from environmentally responsible metal refiners.
+Precious metals: We make rings with recycled precious metals.
+The recycled metal we use in making rings & ingots for ‘The Promised Ring’ come from responsible metal refiners.

-- Diamonds and coloured Gemstones: Wherever possible we offer Australian Diamonds and coloured gemstones.
-All of the Diamonds and gemstones we offer in our rings and Promised Ring packs must be sourced from non-conflict regions, fair made or fair trade suppliers.
+Diamonds and coloured Gemstones: Wherever possible we offer Australian diamonds and coloured gemstones.
+The natural diamonds and gemstones we offer in our rings and Promised Ring packs come from non-conflict regions.
+All from fair made or fair trade suppliers.

-- We do not supply any gemstones or diamonds that have been cut or processed in any way by child (or otherwise exploited) labour.
+We do not supply newly mined gemstones or diamonds that were processed by child (or otherwise exploited) labour.

-- We do not use irradiated gemstones or stones enhanced with beryllium or any other toxic or non-permanent treatments.
+We do not use irradiated gemstones enhanced with beryllium or any other toxic or non-permanent treatments.
 Many stones are treated with radiation or beryllium to improve or change their colour.
-We don’t support any processes that put people’s lives unnecessarily at risk.
+We don’t support any processes that put people’s lives at risk.

 The problem with gold mining